Involutive Brauer groups and Poincar\'e rings: Poincaré structures on module categories

 The assignment $ A \mapsto \Mod_A $ sending an associative algebra to its category of left modules is functorial in $ A $: Given a map of algebras $ A \to B $, $ B \otimes_A (-) $ defines a functor $ \Mod_A \to \Mod_B $.
 This observation is simultaneously basic and fundamental: it allows one to define quasi-coherent sheaves on a scheme $ X $ as a limit over affine open covers, and to formulate effective descent for modules.
 In this appendix, we consider what it means to extend this functoriality to module categories with Poincaré structure.

 Note that a lift of $ \Mod_A^\omega $ to $ \Catp $ or $ \Cath $ is additional data: by \cite[Theorem 3.3.1]{CDHHLMNNSI}, this equivalent to the data of a module with genuine involution over $ A $.
 We begin in \S\ref{subsection:c2_operad_preliminaries} by defining $ \infty $-categories of algebras with the required additional structure to equip their module categories with this extra structure; our constructions come in two versions: a (homotopy coherently) associative one which we call $ \EE_\sigma $-algebras, and a (homotopy coherently) commutative one, which we call $ \EE_p $-algebras.
-In order to handle the coherences involved, we use the language of ($ C_2 $-)$ \infty $-operads.
+In order to handle the coherences involved, we use the language of parametrized $ \infty $-operads and higher algebra developed by Nardin--Shah in \cite{NS22} for $ \mathcal{T} = O_{C_2} $ the orbit category of $ C_2 $.
 In \S\ref{subsection:Ep_alg_to_Catp}, we construct a functor from $ \EE_\sigma $-algebras to $ \Cath $ and show that it factors through $ \Catp $.
 We show that the restriction of this functor to $ \EE_p $-algebras admits a symmetric monoidal refinement.
 Finally, in \S\ref{subsection:calgp_operadic} we show that $ \CAlgp $ is equivalent to $ \EE_p $-algebras.

 The third author asserted (rather cavalierly) in \cite[\S5.2]{LYang_normedrings} that there is a functorial assignment from $ C_2 $-$ \EE_\infty $-algebras to Poincaré $ \infty $-categories; Theorem \ref{thm:calgp_to_poincare_cat} should be regarded as a more correct/precise demonstration of that assertion.